 Take a stroll around these streets which make up the most historical part of the town.
 At the top end of Cecily Hill you will find the Barracks built in 1857 as the headquarters for the Royal North Gloucestershire Militia.

 The Park has a variety of formal and informal sports and recreation facilities and large open lawns.
-The Park has been recognised by the Green Flag Award Scheme as one of the very best in Britain.
 Access to the park is via either King Street or Tower Street.
-During British Summer Time the Park is open daily from 8am to dusk (see details).
+During British Summer Time the Park is open daily from 8am to dusk.
 In the winter the Park closes at 4.15pm.
 Please note that dogs are not allowed in St. Michael's Park with the exception of assistance dogs.
 You can also book the tennis courts.

 Imagine the crowds gathering in the Amphitheatre for sports and entertainment!
 The amphitheatre, which is one of the best preserved Roman amphitheatres in Britain, would have accommodated 8000 people, almost the entire population of Roman Cirencester.
 The amphitheatre is best approached from Sheep Street and Querns Hill into Cotswold Avenue.
 A leaflet and map, the Whereat Trail, are available from the Local Information Centre.
 Tel: 01285 655646